tdurtschi/lws-docs/mkdocs/docs/2. Software Engineering Practices/tdd.md

 }
 ```

-In this case, I wrote the test after the function which calculates duplicates & throws the error.
+In this case, I first wrote the function `ItemService.New` which throws the duplicate error, then wrote the test which creates duplicates.
 The test passed.
 Nice!

-Then I commented this logic from the service under test.
-I re-ran the test expecting it to fail.
+Then I removed the duplicate check from the service under test.
+I re-ran the test expecting it to fail, because now it can't throw the expected error.
 However, when I ran the test, I was surprised to see that it passed!

 But how?
 In this case, `ThrowsAsync()` is asynchronous, so it must be awaited.
 Currently, the test exits with no failures, because the test finishes before the asynchronous operation throws the exception.